MaximSiebert/MaximSiebert-2021/README.md

 ### Deploying the project

-You can deploy the project to gh-pages with:
+You can deploy the project, while running npm run dev, to gh-pages with:

 ```bash
 cd my-app